FlorianFormentini/PersonalAssistant/README.md

   -d '{"sender": "test", "message": "hello"}'
 ```

 To quickly start the bot in the console and facilitate debugging two python scripts have been made in the `script` folder.
 It's also possible to use the rasa CLI normaly but only from the `bot` folder.

+The `docker-compose.prod.yml` file is used to pull the 2 docker images created during CICD onto my personal server.

 ### SpeechToText / TextToSpeech script
 The [`tests_STT_TTS.py`](scripts/tests_STT_TTS.py) script is a simple local voice interface to talk with the chatbot.